i-am-bee/bee-agent-framework/docs/README.md

   name: "Solver",
   instructions:
     "Your task is to provide the most useful final answer based on the assistants' responses which all are relevant.
 Ignore those where assistant do not know.",
-  llm: new WatsonXChatModel("meta-llama/llama-3-3-70b-instruct"),
+  llm: new GroqChatLLM(),
 });

 const memory = new UnconstrainedMemory();

 await memory.add(
+  Message.of({
+    role: Role.USER,
-  new UserMessage("What is the capital of France and what is the current weather there?", {
+    text: "What is the capital of France and what is the current weather there?",
-    createdAt: new Date(),
+    meta: { createdAt: new Date() },
   }),
 );